 Discussion: Why might we refrain from scaling our data before using it in a linear or logistic regression analysis?

 Answer: A major reason for using linear or logistic regression is the ease of interpretability.
-Scaling the data creates an intercept and slope for a line of best fit that applies to the transformed features and not the original features, making interpretability of the original features much more convoluted.
+The coefficient(s) returned from a linear or logistic regression model explicitly inform the user how each variable affects the outcome.
+Scaling the data creates an intercept and slope for a line of best fit that applies to the transformed features and not the original features.
+This transformation of features makes interpreting the effects of each feature on the outcome much more convoluted.

 Exercise 2: Fitting a simple linear regression model and determining the intercept and coefficient